Planning to visit Las Vegas on a budget?

 I even recommending traveling to Vegas with kids.
 Many people may tell you kids don’t belong in “Sin City”, but we saw plenty of kids wandering around and our girls love visiting Las Vegas!

-There’s plenty of fun cheap things to do in Vegas to entertain them and as long as they are off the strip by around 9pm they’re not going to see anything too bad – it’s all an education!
+There’s plenty of fun cheap things to do in Vegas to entertain them and and kid friendly hotels in Las Vegas and as long as they are off the strip by around 9pm they’re not going to see anything too bad – it’s all an education!

 The good news is, whether you are visiting Vegas on a girl’s or boy’s getaway, as a couple, for a bachelorette party, or with kids, a cheap vacation in Vegas is not out of reach.